Johan Orellana, Ecuatorianx (2016)

 Lizania Cruz, Dominican (2020)

 For me, the American Dream had terminal cancer but died of Covid-19 complications.
 It was through the pandemic that I realized the failure of our current value on work and individualism.
 I knew the system wasn’t created for a person like me but, somehow, I believed the idea that through my hard work and my exceptionalism I could make it through.
-As we were all forced to pause, I could see clearly that I was wrong.
+As I was forced to pause, I could see clearly that I was wrong.